disclosure: we were given free entry to SEA LIFE London Aquarium for the purpose of review, our comments however, remain our own honest thoughts

 So when we got the opportunity to visit SEA LIFE London Aquarium with Tots100 we jumped at the chance.
 We left Oxfordshire bright and early and drove to the outskirts of London to meet up with Anna from In the Playroom and then took the tube into central London together with our boys.
-This was an adventure in itself for Monkey, who has only been to London once – you can imagine a 3 and half-year old boy with underground trains!
+This was an adventure in itself for my son, who has only been to London once – you can imagine a 3 and half-year-old boy with underground trains!
 The Aquarium is right next to the London Eye, on the opposite side of Westminster Bridge from Big Ben and the Houses of Parliament.

-We were greeted by our SEA LIFE guide, complete with turtle!
+We were greeted by our SEA LIFE guide, complete with a turtle!
 She was very knowledgeable and did a fantastic job with the children …..